 Getting to know each dog is what I like most about working at OMD.
 There are plenty of familiar faces each time I come in but lots of new ones too.
 It’s extremely rewarding to manage a pack smoothly with a great crew each day.
 When I’m not working I’m either at the rink playing hockey in a men’s league or relaxing talking dogs with my good friend Ben Draper.
 I don’t currently own any pets but a dog is in my future.

 My favorite part of working at Oh My Dog is the amount of positive energy that everyone puts forward everyday, and how that positive energy is reflected in the attitudes of the dogs.
-Getting to meet so many dogs of all sizes, ages, and personalities is one of the most rewarding parts of my job.
-In my free time I enjoy hiking with my girlfriend, snowboarding, and spending time with my puppos.
+Getting to meet so many dogs of different sizes, ages, and personalities is one of the most rewarding parts of my day.
+In my free time I enjoy hiking with my fiance Izzy, snowboarding, and spending time with my puppos.
 I have two dogs of my own, Stella is a pitbull mix who has the power to steal your heart with one glance, and Gruber is a very shy boy but he is the sweetest love bug.

 Working at Oh my Dog is like being a part of a family.
 Everyone brings positive and compassionate energy with them everyday.
 This energy is palpable and helps to create a calm and comfortable atmosphere for the dogs who are always happy to be there and see their OMD family.
 It’s a unique and amazing work environment, although it rarely feels like work.
 When I’m not at OMD I enjoy riding and racing fixed gear track and single speed cyclocross bikes, and nerding-out on Grateful Dead.
 I don’t have a dog right now (although I do have a few favorites), but it’s inevitable.
 I love the retrievers and would like to get back to training and handling field dogs.